Public float: Calculating public float

-Public float in the United Kingdom
+Public float in the World

 There are certain regulations to offer public floats, though these regulations might differ from region to region.

-For instance, to offer public floats in the United Kingdom, a company must be incorporated, i.e. be a public limited company under UK law.
+For instance, to offer public floats in the World, a company must be incorporated, i.e. be a public limited company under International law.
 Also, the company should have published or filed audit accounts for at least a three-year period, have trading and revenue earning records for at least three years, its higher management and directors must be competent enough to run a business at that scale, and the company must show that it has a working capital for at least 12 months.
 Moreover, once the company is listed, the business must be independent from any shareholder with controlling interest (anyone owning more than 30% of the company shares), and after the company is listed, at least 25% of its shares must be in the hands of the general public, that is public float, and the company must have a total market capitalization of not less than £700,000.